replikativ/datahike-frontend/README.md

  In the shell: npx shadow-cljs server
  In Intellij REPL: (shadow/repl :main)
- Still, if you really want to use emacs then: cider-jack-in-cljs (This will execute: - npx shadow-cljs server (followed it by '(shadow/repl :main)' if running in a shell) (Use this rather on IntelliJ)
- Always choose options related to 'shadow'
+ Still, if you really want to use emacs then: cider-jack-in-cljs Choose options related to 'shadow'
  You might need to compile the js code here: http://localhost:9630 The http server is here: http://localhost:8000/
  The nrepl is server in port 9000